ubnetdef/lockdown-website/content/directions.md

 title = "Directions"
 +++

-Lockdown takes place at the University at Buffalo, Capen Hall, Room 201A.
+Lockdown takes place at the University at Buffalo, Jacobs Management Center, Room B20.

 A map of the University at Buffalo's North Campus is located [here](http://www.buffalo.edu/buildings/maps/NorthCampus.pdf).